nandu101/digitas/README.txt

  * Install as you would normally install a contributed Drupal module.
    See: https://www.drupal.org/node/895232 for further information.
-   Download module and compress/extract then rename (digitas_task-master to digitas).
+   Download module and compress/extract then rename (digitas-master to digitas).

 CONFIGURATION